MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework-vs.md

 ---
-Description: If you have a packaging project in Visual Studios and want to apply a package support framework
+description: If you have a packaging project in Visual Studios and want to apply a package support framework
 title: Apply Package Support Framework in Visual Studio ms.date: 05/14/2020 ms.topic: article